ScandEval/ScandEval/README.md

 This will install all the model frameworks currently supported (`pytorch`, `tensorflow`, `jax` and `spacy`).
-If you know you only need one of these, you can install the slimmer package like so:
+If you know you only need one of these, you can install a slimmer package like so:
 ```shell
 $ pip install scandeval[pytorch]
 ```